Brian F. Cooper

 Conferences and Workshops I have helped organize:

-- First ACM Symposium on Cloud Computing (SOCC), jointly sponsored by SIGMOD and SIGOPS, June 10 & 11, 2010, Indianapolis, IN, USA.
+First ACM Symposium on Cloud Computing (SOCC), jointly sponsored by SIGMOD and SIGOPS, June 10 & 11, 2010, Indianapolis, IN, USA (treasurer)

 Links